ouspg/SoftwareHardwareSec/1.Fuzzing_technology/README.md

 **Write a simple fuzzer program that tests the URL validator you created in Task B)**

-Your fuzzer should test url validator with mutated inputs generated and report crashes.
+Your fuzzer should test the URL validator with mutated inputs generated and report crashes.
 You can use the mutation generator from Task A) or feel free to implement a new one.

 Hint: A sample structure of your fuzzer could look like this.
 Feel free to implement it in any other way!